karthikJagadeesh/chuckNorris-RandomJokeGenerator/README.md

 # chuckNorris-RandomJokeGenerator

-Generates random chuck norris jokes and allows you tweet them.
+An Ajax driven application that generates random chuck norris jokes and allows you to tweet them instantly.

-Free Code Camp - project => Random Quote Generator